| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest

 providing tips on how to get the three full servings of dairy everyday and

+tips on proper serving size.
 Allen also says the new My Plate program from USDA is helping to make dairy an integral part of every meal.
 With the average person only getting two of the three required servings, this will help consumers get that last and essential serving of dairy, says Allen.
 Another program being used in many school systems in Oklahoma and across the nation is Fuel Up To Play 60, which is beneficial to school children because it not only teaches them about dairy and eating healthy, but also provides them with physical activity says Allen.
 The Fuel Up To Play 60 program also has funding that schools can apply for to help bring the program into their school system. | |

-OKlahoma Ag Secretary Jim Reese Names Dr. Rod Hall as New State Veterinarian ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Dr. Rod Hall
+| OKlahoma Ag Secretary Jim Reese Names Dr. Rod Hall as New State Veterinarian ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Dr. Rod Hall

 has been named as Oklahoma's new state veterinarian by Secretary Jim